neelsoumya/dsSurvival/README.md

 ![A screenshot of meta-analyzed hazard ratios from the survival model is shown below](screenshot_survival_models.png)

+# Release notes:

+v1.0.0: A basic release of survival models in DataSHIELD.
+This release has Cox proportional hazards models, summaries of models, diagnostics and the ability to meta-analyze hazard ratios.
+There is also capability to generate forest plots of meta-analyzed hazard ratios.
+This release supports study-level meta-analysis.

 # Acknowledgements

 We acknowledge the help and support of the DataSHIELD technical team.